digbmc/reactor-jct/nuclear-history.md

 - Leo Szilard and Fermi propose a new method of slowing emitted neutrons to more effectively cause fission.
 - Francis Perrin demonstrates fission in a uranium and water mixture and uses a neutron-absorbing material to control the reaction.
 - Werner Heisenberg calculated the possibility of a nuclear chain reaction and that it could generate energy.
-- Yakov Zeldovich, Yuliy Khariton and Alexander Leypunsky prove that a nuclear chain reaction is theoretically possible at the Radium Laboratory (renamed the Khlopin Radium Institute in 1950) in Russia.[^8]
+- Yakov Zeldovich, Yuliy Khariton, and Alexander Leypunsky prove that a nuclear chain reaction is theoretically possible at the Radium Laboratory (renamed the Khlopin Radium Institute in 1950) in Russia.[^8]
 - September 1st - World War Two begins.
 - October 11th - The Einstein-Szilard letter is delivered to Roosevelt, advising him to look into nuclear fission as a weapon, as Germany may already be researching it.
 - October 21st - The Advisory Committee on Uranium meets for the first time.